-- 3.1 In a covering letter to the Department received on 28 April 2005, the owners noted that they purchased the house in 2003, without a code compliance certificate, but with the condition that the builder was to obtain such a certificate.
-The owner stated that the house had passed its final territorial authority inspection with the exception of a stair balustrade.
+- 3.1 In a covering letter to the Department dated 17 April 2005, the owner noted that the house was completed in 1999, but for personal reasons the request for a final inspection/code compliance certificate was not initiated until the end of 2003.
+The owner noted that the house was not leaking, treated timber was used in its construction and 36 moisture detection probes had been installed.

 - 3.2 The owner also forwarded copies of:

-- The plans and specification;
+- The plans;

-- Some consent documentation;
+- Some consent documentation:

-- The territorial authority's Final Check Lists;

-- The Notice to Rectify; and
+- The Notice to Rectify;

-- The 1 April 2004 letter from the territorial authority to the owner.
+- The letter and information from Moisture Detection Ltd; and

+- Invoices identifying the framing timber and other materials used on the project.

-- 3.3 In a covering letter to the Authority dated 10 May 2005, the territorial authority described the Particulars of Contravention and the specific construction defects.
+- In a covering letter to the Authority dated 3 May 2005, the territorial authority described the Particulars of Contravention and the specific construction defects.

 - 3.4 The territorial authority also forwarded copies of:

-- Some plans;
+- The plans;

-- Some of the consent documentation;
+- Some of the consent documentation:

 - Some of the territorial authority's inspection records;

 - The Notice to Rectify; and

-- The correspondence with the owner.

-- 3.5 Copies of the submissions and other evidence were provided to each of the parties.
+- The correspondence with the owner. - 3.5 Copies of the submissions and other evidence were provided to each of the parties.